yuchen-sh/Ray-tracer-for-network-twinning/README.md

 The software does not require any installation procedure: simply download or clone the repository to your local folders.

 ## How to Run
-* The software is configured to run the WLAN scenarios with cuiboid obstacles.
+* The software is configured to run the WLAN scenarios with cuboid obstacles.
 * Run the `new_runner.m` script